 150. Fundamentals of Computer Science (N)(L) 4 credit hours.
 Recitation: 3.
 Laboratory: 1.
 Alternative Mode: 0.
 Breadth-first introduction to computer science.
 Data representation, algorithmic problem solving, basic concepts in hardware, operating systems, networking, graphics, artificial intelligence, and an introduction to the limitations of computing.
 Exercises include simulation, introductory programming in the Internet environment, and the development and comparison of algorithms.
 Laboratories emphasize the use of computers for modeling complex phenomena or for analyzing data, and the use of programs for solving interdisciplinary problems.
 Provides computer science and computer information systems majors with a solid foundation for further study and offers non-majors a broad introduction to the scientific techniques of the discipline.
 Prerequisite: Placement into, completion of, or concurrent enrollment in a 100-level or higher mathematics class.
 (Fall)

-201. Computational Problem Solving 3 credit hours.
+201. Computational Problem Solving (C-NS) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 An introduction to problem-solving methods and algorithm development, and the design of programs to address interdisciplinary problems in a high-level programming language.
 This course provides students with the tools necessary to abstract and model problems drawn from various application domains, such as the natural and social sciences, economics, digital media manipulation, or any field involving quantitative work.
-Prerequisite: MTH 119; or Placement into or completion of MTH 121 or higher.
-(Fall)
+Prerequisite: Placement into a 100-level or higher MTH course.
+(Fall, Spring)